Carrier0001/TheFirstCandle/SECURITY_ANALYSIS.md

 ## ⚖️ FINAL ASSESSMENT

-**Current State:** You have a solid foundation with good database design and basic security practices.
+**Current State:** I have a solid foundation with good database design and basic security practices.

 **Gap to Production:** Significant infrastructure and security work needed.

-**Can a game dev do this alone?** Technically possible, but **not recommended** for a high-threat environment.
+**Can I do this alone?** Technically possible, but **not recommended** for a high-threat environment.

 **Recommended Path:**
 1. Use managed platforms (Railway, Render) to reduce operational burden